 5. Focus On Areas With Good Hair Growth

-Typically, the hair near the face does not require trimming.
+Typically, the hair near the face does not require thinning .
 Instead, start by trimming from the back and side sections of the head.
-Whatever you do, avoid working too closely to the scalp as it can create a bald spot.
+Whatever you do, avoid working too closely to the scalp with thinning shears because it will stick straight out.